Maasai

 Massai carving a toothpick

-On Foot into the Wilderness
+On foot into the wilderness

 Guide Lucas never tires of emphasising that no animal wants to harm us here in the hilly plains: there are no lions and no Cheetahs.
 Maybe there is a hyena sneaking around, but it is a scaredy-cat.
 Lucas took us on an instructive walk in the surrounding area.
 We learn which plants help against nausea and which stems can be used as toothbrushes.
 We meet Maasai with their herds of cattle and goats and spot zebras in the distance.
 A brilliant two hours!
 The guided walk is one of several activities visitors can do.
 Others include handicraft workshops, bicycle tours, market and festival visits.